Keeper-Security/secrets-manager/integration/keeper_secrets_manager_cli/README.md

 # Change History

+## 1.1.0
+* KSM-395 - New feature to load configurations from AWS Secrets Manager

 ## 1.0.17
 * KSM-392 - Ability to update fields where the label is a blank string (`""`)
 * Pinned KSM Core version to 16.5.1